8 Best Renters Insurance Companies in California of 2026

 Below are the most notable coverage options offered by Amica.

 - Earthquake Coverage - The insurer offers the best California earthquake insurance because it partners with the CEA (California Earthquake Authority).
-This is a good thing because CEA provides the majority of all earthquake coverage throughout the Golden State.
+This is good because CEA provides most of all earthquake coverage throughout the Golden State.
 Earthquake coverage protects your personal property from damage caused by seismic activity.

 - Sewage and Drain Backup Coverage - This coverage helps you repair water damage from overflowing drains and sewers, broken sump pumps, and damage that results from water moving from the ground up.